TL;DR: The Scrum Product Owner Anti-Patterns

 - Issues too detailed: There are user stories with an extensive list of acceptance criteria.
 (This is the other extreme: the product owner covers each edge case without negotiating with the team.
 Typically, three to five acceptance criteria are more than sufficient.)

 - Storage for ideas: The product owner is using the product backlog as a repository of ideas and requirements.
-(This practice is clogging the product backlog, may lead to a cognitive overload and makes alignment with the ‘big picture’ at portfolio management and roadmap planning level very tough.)
+(This practice is clogging the product backlog, may lead to cognitive overload and makes alignment with the ‘big picture’ at portfolio management and roadmap planning level very tough.)

 - Part-time PO: The product owner is not working daily on the product backlog.
 (The product backlog needs to represent at any given time the best use of the development team’s resources.
 Updating it once a week before the next refinement session does not suffice to meet this requirement.)